oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 Amongst a number of default roles and scopes, you should see that she has the `BETA_TESTER` role.

-{% img blog/okta-split-spring-security/home-template.png alt:"Groups" width:"600" %}
+{% img blog/okta-split-spring-security/home-template.png alt:"Groups" width:"600" %}{: .center-image }

 At this point, the Spring Boot + Spring Security application is fully functional (such as it is).